 The Job System

-While it’s not necessarily the main focus of the game, the job system plays a huge part in Octopath Traveler.
+While it’s not necessarily the game’s main focus, the job system plays a huge part in Octopath Traveler.
 To begin with, each of the party members has a specific character job, which impacts their stats and what abilities they can learn, along with various passive abilities they can gain.
 They’re all different from each other to start with.
 But later in the game, you can unlock the ability to give each of your characters a secondary job, which allows them to learn abilities from other classes.
 Each character is limited to one primary and one secondary job.
 It’s pretty friendly, and not overly complicated.
 Although there are definitely some nuances that allow you to better optimize your characters if you really know what you’re doing.

 While I’m terrible at the min-maxing aspect of the game, I do thoroughly enjoy the way they have the job system is set up.
 It’s very hard to mess up any of the characters permanently, and since this game isn’t designed to be “learn to min-max the job system to go forward,” I wouldn’t want to tweak that aspect all that much.
 That being said, the main thing I’d want to do is change up the jobs that are available.
 This is for one simple reason: if the same classes are available in the sequel, I feel like it would almost be like playing the same game again.
 And I don’t necessarily want that; I want to see how the series can grow.